ngaanwailuk/git/readme.md

 readme
-this is a git learning md
+this is a git learning md.
+git is free software.